DiogoV10/TDJ_Project/README.md

 # TDJ_Project

-Este é um jogo com base no Jump King.
+Game based on Jump King.

-D - Andar para a direita
+D - Move to the right
-A - Andar para a esquerda
+A - Move to the left
-Espaço - Saltar
+Space - Jump